-As our list of tours offering electric bikes (or e-bikes) has quickly grown to 90 (and still climbing), we’ve also seen a growing number of clients asking to rent them – particularly first-time bike tourists.
-So as BTD’s director of marketing, I’ve been reading a lot about these bikes and talking to operators, clients, and salespeople about why they’re so great.
-But it was BTD’s president, Jim, who finally convinced/forced me to go try an e-bike for myself.
+As our list of tours offering electric bikes (or e-bikes) has quickly grown, we’ve also seen a steady increase of clients asking to rent them – particularly first-time bike tourists.
+So as BikeTours.com former director of marketing, I’d been reading a lot about these bikes and talking to operators, clients, and salespeople about why they’re so great.
+But it was BikeTours.com president Jim Johnson who finally convinced/forced me to go try an e-bike for myself.

 (Brief disclaimer – I don’t love physical exertion.
 My favorite workout is carrying bags through the mall.
 I do exercise and am in reasonably good shape, but I’d be lying if I said I enjoyed sweating.
 I even cycle sometimes, doing one- or two-hour leisure rides a few times a month – not really a long-haul kind of rider.
 And I hate – I mean really loathe – hills.
 My family feels about the same.)

 Despite my hesitations about a several-hour bike outing, and amid the vague grumblings of my husband and 14-year-old step-daughter, I packed up the family last Saturday and headed down to a great little specialty shop – Chattanooga Electric Bikes.
 They sell e-bikes and have several available for hourly rentals for touring around downtown Chattanooga.